-My testing with several tires and rims shows that the mounted and inflated tire width will increase 2mm when you go from 19C to 25C rims whether at 50psi or 35psi.
+My testing has shown that the mounted and inflated tire width will increase by 2mm when you go from 19C to 25C rims whether at 50psi or 35psi.
 This was the case for both 40mm big knob gravel tires and 38mm small knob ones.
 So your actual width will increase roughly 1mm for every 3mm of rim width above 19C.

-Gravel Skills and Ride Goals: If you have a mountain bike background, you likely have a range of handling, descending, line choice and other skills and the confidence level doing things on dirt and gravel that most roadies gone groadie lack.
-Where it’s offered, you would likely be fine with a size narrower rim width.
+Gravel Skills and Ride Goals: If you have a mountain bike background, you likely have a range of handling, descending, line choice, and other skills along with the confidence to do things on dirt and gravel that most roadies gone groadie lack.

-If you are a roadie looking to ride gravel as a nice change of pace rather than as hard as you ride on the road, go a size wider.
+If you are a roadie looking to ride gravel as a nice change of pace rather than as hard as you ride on the road, you might want to ride a tire a couple mm wider (e.g. 40mm vs. 38mm).
 This can give you more confidence and comfort in the same way a 28C road tire might over a 25C even though it won’t be as fast.

-Rider Weight and Tire Pressure: Just like with road bike tires, the best gravel tires will not perform great if you don’t get your air pressure right.
-A guide like the tire pressure chart from ENVE here can help you get started.
+Rider Weight and Tire Pressure: As with road bike tires, the best gravel tires will not perform great if you don’t get your air pressure right.
+A guide like this tire pressure chart from ENVE here can help you get started.